djeong95/Opioids-Prescription-Pattern-Analysis/README.md

 ## Conclusion

 The recommendation for any governmental agency interested in investigating opioid prescribing patterns is to use k-nearest neighbor model paired with feature selection or dimensionality reduction because the model training time was a fraction for that model compared to those of other models.
+However, for model performance, feature-selected Logistic Regression or PCA Random Forest are recommended.

 The 5 opioids worth closer monitoring are oxycodone acetaminophen, hydrocodone acetaminophen, acetaminophen codeine, oxycodone hcl, and tramadol hcl, as those 5 opioids were not only considered important features by random forest, but also contributed significantly in improving model accuracy.